openstack/governance/goals/selected/consistent-and-secure-rbac.rst

 Operators consuming the AA release will have the personas delivered in `Phase 1`_ available and enabled by default.
-This includes system-admin for all system-level administrative APIs, project-admin for project-level administrative APIs, project-manager for elevated privileges safe for end users on a project, project-member for common end-user interactions, and project-reader for a read-only variant of project-member.
+This includes system-admin for all system-level administrative APIs, project-admin for project-level administrative APIs, project-member for common end-user interactions, and project-reader for a read-only variant of project-member.

 BB-Release Timeline